Worklytics/psoxy/docs/aws/guides/lambdas-on-vpc.md

 # Lambdas on a VPC

-**beta** - This is now available for customer-use, but may still changein backwards incompatible ways.
+**beta** - This is now available for customer-use, but may still change in backwards incompatible ways.

 Our `aws-host` module provides a `vpc_config` variable to specify the VPC configuration for the